By Rabbi Dr. Hillel ben David (Greg Killian)

 Now, though the sixth millennium also corresponds to a body part with respect to the sefirot, it is already sufficient clear that moving through history is like moving from the top part of a person’s body to the lower part.
 And, if the year 6000 is the last year of history as we know it, then, sometime close to that year should correspond to, well, the “heels” of history, and what is referred to as, the “Heels of Mashiach.”

-Kabbalistically speaking, we are living through the millennium of history that corresponds to the sefirah yesod, which means “foundation.”
-The first millennium corresponded to the sefirah, chesed (kindness), and the following millennia corresponded to gevurah (strength), tifferet (harmony), netzach (dominance), and hod (glory) respectively.
+Kabbalistically speaking, we are living through the millennium of history that corresponds to the sefira yesod, which means “foundation.”
+The first millennium corresponded to the sefira, chesed (kindness), and the following millennia corresponded to Gevurah (strength), Tiferet (harmony), Netzach (dominance), and hod (glory) respectively.

 Translated into English, these traits mean very little, historically speaking.
 However, kabbalistically, they represent different parts of the spiritual “body“, and therefore, different potentials available in creation at the time that they are the basis for their particular period of history.
-For example, netzach and hod represent the right and left leg.
-The role of the legs is to allow the body to move, to extend its influence. chakmah (wisdom), binah (understanding), and daat (knowledge) represent the brains of the spiritual “body,” and, chesed, gevurah, and tifferet represent the “right arm,” “left arm,” and “torso” respectively, all of which make the main part of the person and his influence.
+For example, Netzach and hod represent the right and left leg.
+The role of the legs is to allow the body to move, to extend its influence. chakmah (wisdom), Binah (understanding), and Daat (knowledge) represent the brains of the spiritual “body,” and, chesed, Gevurah, and Tiferet represent the “right arm,” “left arm,” and “torso” respectively, all of which make the main part of the person and his influence.